Prioritization & Planning

 • Once confident scope is fully understood

-• Outcome: clear & shared sense of direction and priorities …outline for MVP
+• BENEFIT => produces a clear & shared sense of direction and priorities …in some cases, it can be used as an outline for MVP

 References: Power of the Moscow method| Intro to Moscow | How to prioritize with moscow